Errett Bishop theorems on Complex Analytic Sets: Chow's Theorem Revisited and Foliations with all leaves Compact on K\"ahler Manifolds: Preliminaries

 \begin{theorem}[Chow] Every closed projective analytic subset is a projective algebraic subset. \end{theorem}

-In order to prove this statement, we proceed with some properties of volumes of purely $k$-dimensional analytic subvarieties and their Hausdorff measures, then we proceed to enunciate one of the key theorems for this proof, a result that we call \textit{\textbf{Bishop's proper mapping theorem}}.
+In order to prove this statement, we proceed with some properties of volumes of purely $k$-dimensional analytic subsets and their Hausdorff measures, then we proceed to enunciate one of the key theorems for this proof, a result that we call \textit{\textbf{Bishop's proper mapping theorem}}.

-\subsection{Volumes of analytic sets and Wirtinger's inequality}
+\section{Volumes of analytic sets and Wirtinger's Inequality}

-\paragraph{Kähler manifolds} Volumes and metrics have a natural relationship that we are going to exploit throughout this article.
-In the context of complex analytic spaces and manifolds, Kähler geometry is special for its interplay between the metric and the associated volumes both for the whole manifold and for its submanifolds.
-Related to this is the result due to Wirtinger that among other things implies that Kähler submanifols of a Kähler manifolds minimize the volumes of their respective homological class.
-This will be of crucial importance when dealing with the volume function of the leaves on a compact K\"ahler manifold in theorem \ref{kahlerEMS}.
+Volumes and metrics have a natural relationship that we are going to exploit throughout this article.
+In the context of complex analytic spaces and manifolds, Kähler geometry is special for its interplay between the metric and the associated volumes, both for the whole manifold and for its submanifolds.
+Related to this is the result due to Wirtinger that, among other things, implies that Kähler submanifolds of a Kähler manifold minimize the volumes of their respective homological class.
+This will be of crucial importance when dealing with the volume function of the leaves on a compact Kähler manifold in theorem \ref{kahlerEMS}. \begin{definition} Let $M$ be a complex manifold with an integrable almost-complex structure $J:TM\rightarrow TM$.
+A \textit{Hermitian metric} on $M$ is a smooth family real bilinear forms $\{h_{p}\,:\,p\in M\}$ where $h_{p}:T_{p}M\times T_{p}M\rightarrow\co$ have the following properties \begin{itemize} \item $h_p(JX,JY)=h_p(X,Y) \forall\lbrace X,Y\rbrace\subset T_{p}M \forall p\in M$. \item $h_p(X,JX)>0 \forall X\in T_p M\setminus\lbrace 0\rbrace \forall p\in M$. \item $h_p(X,Y)=\overline{h_p(Y,X)} \forall\lbrace X,Y\rbrace\subset T_{p}M \forall p\in M$. \end{itemize} We call a manifold with a Hermitian metric a \textbf{\textit{Hermitian manifold}}. \end{definition} We often use the standard Riemannian notation $\langle\cdot,\cdot\rangle$ for $h(\cdot,\cdot)$.
+We note here that a Hermitian metric $h$ has an associated Riemannian metric and an associated 2-form given by the real and imaginary part of $h$ and vice versa.
+A Riemannian manifold of even dimension $(M,g)$ with a complex structure $J$ has a natural Hermitian metric given by